Auto Accident Injuries? Here is how Auto Injuries are covered:

 - Is it possible for me to have injuries even though I felt nothing at all after the accident?

-Pain can occur immediately or take hours, weeks, or even years to develop.
+Pain in the neck (including whiplash), back, and spine can occur immediately or take hours, weeks, or even years to develop.
 That is why it is so important to be assessed by a Doctor trained in the biomechanics of the body right away!

 - How do the Doctors find the hidden injuries?